quantumsheep/sshs/README.md

 # sshs
-Graphical command line client for SSH.
+Terminal user interface for SSH.
 It uses `~/.ssh/config` to list and connect to hosts.

 [![example](https://i.imgur.com/iPmiEVU.gif)](https://asciinema.org/a/465800)